Delaware Bicycle Accident Lawyers

 You must file your lawsuit within the applicable statute of limitations.
 In Delaware, the statute of limitations for personal injury cases, including bike accidents, is generally two years from the date of the accident.

 In a bicycle crash case in Delaware, there are various types of injuries, damages, or losses for which you may be able to claim damages.
 It’s important to consult with a bicycle accident lawyer who is familiar with Delaware law to understand the specific details and circumstances of your case.
-However, here are some common types of injuries, damages, or losses that bicycle accident victims may claim in a bike crash case:
+However, here are some common types of injuries, damages, or losses that bike accident victims may claim in a bike crash case:

-1. Physical injuries: This includes any bodily harm or injuries sustained in the accident, such as broken bones, lacerations, internal injuries, traumatic brain injuries, spinal cord injuries, or any other injuries that require medical treatment.
+1. Physical injuries: This includes any bodily harm or injuries sustained in the accident, such as broken bones, lacerations, internal injuries, traumatic brain injuries, spinal cord injuries, head injuries, or any other injuries that require medical treatment.

-2. Medical expenses: You can seek compensation for the medical costs associated with your injuries, including hospital bills, surgeries, medication, rehabilitation, physical therapy, assistive devices, and any future medical expenses related to your injuries.
+2. Medical expenses: You can seek fair compensation for the medical costs associated with your injuries, including hospital bills, surgeries, medication, rehabilitation, physical therapy, assistive devices, and any future medical expenses related to your injuries.

 3. Pain and suffering: This refers to the physical and emotional distress caused by the accident, such as physical pain, mental anguish, emotional trauma, anxiety, depression, or loss of enjoyment of life.